 - Clauses that allow franchisors to vary the agreement unilaterally.
 This often occurs at the time of the renewal or transfer of the agreement (to a new franchisee);

 - Clauses that restrict the ability of franchisees to take action against franchisors.
 It is often the case that Franchise Agreement does not allow a franchisee the right to terminate a franchise agreement.

 Franchisors and indeed any other business operator that deals with small businesses will need to reflect upon their arrangements (to consider whether they are dealing in small business contracts) and the manner they negotiate their contracts (whether as a take or leave it approach or allowing a genuine negotiation).

-If you are concerned about the impact of the unfair contract terms upon your business please fell free to contact our lawyers to discuss.
+If you are concerned about the impact of the unfair contract terms upon your business please feel free to contact our firm to discuss.

 Written by Cameron Spanner.